 Hive North is delighted to have the continued support and friendship of our patrons.

 Julie Hesmondhalgh has been a huge supporter of Hive North since our inception in 2004 as Hope Theatre Company.
 We asked Julie to be Patron not only because her of her work as an actress but because she actively promotes equality and diversity in all her work.
 As television’s first trangender character in Coronation Street, Julie changed perceptions and challenged attitudes, making Hayley one of the shows most beloved characters.

 Julie presented our first Out/LOUD DVD for schools and in 2010 she introduced our production of The Laramie Project – 10 Years Later at The Lowry.

 We support Julie’s work with other organisations, including the Sophie Lancaster Foundation, Maundy Relief and Pancreatic Cancer.

-We asked Warren to be a Patron of Hope in recognition of his ongoing support and because his journey represents the aims of our company – giving young actors professional experience, nurturing their talents, introducing them to the industry and encouraging them to share their ongoing skills and knowledge with newer members of our company.
+We asked Warren to be a Patron of Hive North in recognition of his ongoing support and because his journey represents the aims of our company – giving young actors professional experience, nurturing their talents, introducing them to the industry and encouraging them to share their ongoing skills and knowledge with newer members of our company.